pgtipping/Synthalyst/memory-bank/progress.md

 ### Recently Completed

+- Fixed API endpoints in the admin dashboard that were causing 500 Internal Server Error
+- Replaced raw SQL queries with standard Prisma query methods in contact-submissions API endpoint
+- Fixed the update-status API endpoint for contact submissions to use standard Prisma methods
+- Fixed the newsletter replies API endpoint to properly handle data transformation
+- Ensured all admin API endpoints are using proper error handling and type safety
+- Verified that all admin dashboard functionality is working correctly with no console errors
+- Successfully built the application with all the fixes in place
+- Ensured the communications page properly displays contact submissions, newsletter replies, and inbound emails
 - Updated all admin pages to use the AdminLayout component for consistent navigation and UI
 - Implemented AdminLayout in contact-submissions page for consistent sidebar navigation
 - Implemented AdminLayout in communications page for consistent sidebar navigation